Clyde Arwood

-James Clyde Arwood (September 7, 1901, Ripley, Tennessee – August 14, 1943) was the only person executed by the United States federal government in Tennessee.
+James Clyde Arwood (September 7, 1901 – August 14, 1943) was the only person executed by the United States federal government in Tennessee.
 He was sentenced to death after his conviction of murdering William Pugh, a federal agent, during a raid of Arwood's illegal still.

 Arwood was executed in the electric chair at age 41 in Tennessee State Penitentiary in Nashville.
 Arwood was the last federal inmate executed under the administration of President Franklin D. Roosevelt.

 Early life

 James Clyde Arwood was born in Ripley, Tennessee, on September 7, 1901, to James Monroe Arwood and Dora Arwood (née Akin).
 According to his death certificate, Arwood was employed as a barber.
 He was married to Bessie Arwood, although they divorced sometime before his execution.

 Murder of J.W.
 Lunsford

 On August 2, 1931, Deputy Sheriffs James Wyatt Lunsford and C.A.
 Borders went to the home of Arwood's brother, Cornelius Arwood, near Ripley, Tennessee, following a report that Clyde Arwood had beaten Cornelius's wife severely enough to break her arm in retaliation for her not giving him a pistol.
 At the time, Arwood was heavily intoxicated.
 Lunsford and Borders attempted to arrest Arwood, but Arwood resisted arrest.
 After some time, Arwood agreed to speak to Lunsford, but as Lunsford approached him, Arwood shot him with a shotgun.
 Lunsford remained in the hospital for several days, during which his left arm developed gangrene and had to be amputated.
 On Wednesday, August 5, Lunsford died from his injuries.

 Arwood was arrested for Lunsford's death and held in the Lauderdale County Jail.
 He was charged with Lunsford's murder on Thursday, August 6.
 On June 28, 1932, Arwood was convicted of Lunsford's murder and sentenced to 21 years in state prison.
-On August 24, 1938, Governor Gordon Browning commuted Arwood's sentence to 10-20 years in prison, and he was released on parole effective that day.
+On August 24, 1938, Governor Gordon Browning commuted Arwood's sentence to 10–20 years in prison, and he was released on parole effective that day.
 Arwood violated his parole about a year later, leading to his return to prison on either August 31 or October 31, 1939, but he was paroled again on February 16, 1940.
 Around the time of Arwood's execution, Lunsford was repeatedly misidentified in newspapers as "Wyde Lunsford."